goldsteinn/dunia-pictures/README.md

-All the work was done by the fantastically talents [Dunia Navinés](https://www.artstation.com/storyofnya)
+All the work was done by the fantastically talented [Dunia Navinés](https://www.artstation.com/storyofnya)